ndiquattro/website/content/about.md

 * [pylinkwrapper](https://github.com/ndiquattro/pylinkwrapper)

 ## On a personal note
-I like pickng up my guitar and playing the same songs again and again.
+I like picking up my guitar and playing the same songs again and again.